Transfer Your Retirement Account Into a State Farm® Transfer IRA

 Characteristics of an IRA Transfer

-The number of transfers a holder may request is unlimited for tax reporting purposes and may be for all or just a portion of the money.
+- The number of transfers a holder may request is unlimited and may be for all or just a portion of the money.

 Investing involves risk, including potential for loss.

 Diversification does not assure a profit or protect against loss.

 Asset allocation does not assure a profit or protect against loss.

 Prior to rolling over assets from an employer-sponsored retirement plan into an IRA, it's important that customers understand their options and do a full comparison on the differences in the guarantees and protections offered by each respective type of account as well as the differences in liquidity/loans, types of investments, fees, and any potential penalties.